3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 ### Implementation

-To integrate the mechanisms available in `meta-secure-core` you need to integrate that layer into your build.
+To integrate the mechanisms available in `meta-secure-core` we needed to integrate that layer into your build.
 We use [kas-container](https://github.com/siemens/kas/blob/master/kas-container) to set up bitbake projects.

-In your kas configuration file add the following to the `repos` section:
+In the kas configuration file we added the following to the `repos` section:

 ```yaml
 meta-secure-core: